eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ```

-[Issuer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/Issuer.kt) the following way to validate and resolve it to [CredentialOffer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/CredentialOfferRequestResolver.kt) component is the component that facilitates the authorization and submission of a credential issuance request (batch or single)
+[Issuer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/Issuer.kt) is the component that facilitates the authorization and submission of a credential issuance request (batch or single).
-As depicted from the below diagram it is consisted of two sub-components:
+It is consisted of two sub-components:
 - **IssuanceAuthorizer**: A component responsible for all interactions with an authorization server to authorize a request for credential(s) issuance.
 - **IssuerRequester**: A component responsible for all interactions with credential issuer for submitting credential issuance requests.